Elhameed/ALU-PYQUEST/README.md

 ```sh
 PyQuest
 ```
-5. The game will start, and you will be presented with a series of questions related to the Python programming language from beginner to advanced level.
+5. The game 🎮 will start, and you will be presented with a series of questions related to the Python programming language 🐍 from beginner to advanced level 📈.

 That's it!
-You're all set to play ALU-PyQuest.
+You're all set to play ALU-PyQuest 🎉.

 <h2 id="updating-alu-pyquest">Updating ALU-PyQuest 🔄</h2>